willuhmjs/filelion/README.md

 * MD5
 * Bootstrap

 ## Installation
 To get started: Edit the config, then cd into the src folder and run:
 ```
 npm install
 node index.js
 ```

+## Credits
+User @Zytekaron helped with some code refractoring